btoll/benjamintoll.com/content/post/onionizing_with_docker_compose.md

 cff222b37a28   projects_tor         "tor"                    19 minutes ago   Up 18 minutes                         projects_tor_1
 6e9bd3232cd2   projects_italy       "php-fpm"                19 minutes ago   Up 18 minutes   9000/tcp              projects_italy_1
 870eeaefecf1   nginx                "/docker-entrypoint.…"   19 minutes ago   Up 18 minutes   80/tcp                projects_benjamintoll_1
-5c3639fe7138   projects_webserver   "/docker-entrypoint.…"   19 minutes ago   Up 18 minutes   0.0.0.0:80->80/tcp    projects_webserver_1
+5c3639fe7138   projects_proxy       "/docker-entrypoint.…"   19 minutes ago   Up 18 minutes   0.0.0.0:80->80/tcp    projects_proxy_1
 46e86502b54f   mysql                "docker-entrypoint.s…"   19 minutes ago   Up 18 minutes   3306/tcp, 33060/tcp   projects_db_1
 590b13d0cfd5   nginx                "/docker-entrypoint.…"   19 minutes ago   Up 18 minutes   80/tcp                projects_onion_1
+$
 $ docker exec projects_tor_1 cat /etc/tor/torrc
 HiddenServiceDir /var/lib/tor/benjamintoll.com
 HiddenServicePort 80 onion:80
 ```

 The `HiddenServiceDir` will contain the key pair and the hostname.
+This hidden service directory and its contents were created when the `tor` binary was executed as soon as the container was instanced from its image (see the `ENTRYPOINT` directive in the `Dockerfile.tor` Dockerfile above).

-Since I created a named volume bind mount to this location called `onion_data`, I can find the hostname and then plug it into a [Tor browser].
+Since I created a named volume bind mount to the `HiddenServiceDir` location called `onion_data`, the hidden directory, and most importantly its `hostname` file, is accessible and I can find the hostname and plug it into a [Tor browser], but this is a painful manual step.

 But, how do I find the location of the `onion_data` mount on the Docker host?
 Here you go: